json-schema-faker/json-schema-faker/README.md

 ## Using references

-Inline references are fully supported (json-pointers) but external can't be resolved by `json-schema-faker`.
+Inline references are fully supported (json-pointers) but external can't be resolved by `jsf`.

 In order to achieve that you can use [refaker](https://github.com/json-schema-faker/refaker) and then use the resolved schemas: